mxgross/EasyBackupBundle/Readme.md

 Files contained in the backup may overwrite already existing files.

+## Scheduled backups via command line or cronjob
+There is a command to also trigger automated backups.
+For this you have to be in the path `/var/www/html/kimai2` to execute the command `php bin/console EasyBackup:backup`

 ## Common errors and their solution
-Because I have recently received several issues and mails about environment-specific problems, I have recorded some possible solutions on a new wiki page.
+Fore some issues in older versions, I have recorded some possible solutions on a new wiki page.
 [Wiki page: Common-errors-and-their-solution](https://github.com/mxgross/EasyBackupBundle/wiki/Common-errors-and-their-solution)